bul-ikana/bool/content/portfolio/soothe.md

 ---

-You can test thi piece of digital interaction it in [itch.io](https://bul-ikana.itch.io/soothe) and [Github pages](https://bul-ikana.github.io/soothe/)
+You can test this piece of digital interaction it in [itch.io](https://bul-ikana.itch.io/soothe) and [Github pages](https://bul-ikana.github.io/soothe/)

 ### About